What Makes Pet Food Sustainable?

 Insect protein can be especially helpful for pets with sensitivities, but professional advice ensures the diet remains safe, balanced, and suitable for your pet’s needs.

-Hong Kong pet owners are increasingly interested in sustainable food options, but many products are still imported and unfamiliar.
+Hong Kong pet owners are increasingly interested in sustainable food options, but many products are still imported and unfamiliar to pets.
 Responsible transitions help pets accept new foods comfortably, making it easier to support greener choices without harming pet health.

-A smooth transition means less food waste, fewer rejected meals, and a happier, healthier pet.
+A smooth transition also means less food waste, fewer rejected meals, and a happier, healthier pet.

 Key Points